Mocking

 }

-This test stubs the behaviour of an imported function to substitute it with a user-defined mock function.
+This test stubs the behavior of an imported function to substitute it with a user-defined mock function.

 Copy